raphox/poly-scaffold/docs/app/src/markdowns/backend/ruby-on-rails.md

 Get more information at [https://nextjs.org/docs/app/building-your-application/deploying/static-exports](https://nextjs.org/docs/app/building-your-application/deploying/static-exports).

 Usually, you can host a Next.js application on a static site hosting service like Vercel, Netlify, or GitHub Pages.
 But if you want, you can host it in a Ruby on Rails application.
 If you chose to host it in a Ruby on Rails application, you don't need to have two separate applications for the frontend and backend.

-It could be a good choice if you want to keep everything in one place and pay for only one hosting service.
+> **TIP:** It could be a good choice if you want to keep everything in one place and pay for **ONLY ONE HOSTING SERVICE**.

 Here's how you can host a Next.js application in a Ruby on Rails application: